 WHAT IS A SPECTRUM ANALYZER USED FOR?

 A spectrum analyzer measures the magnitude of an input signal versus its frequency over the full frequency range of the instrument to determine the power of signals.
 Spectrum analyzers enable tests like noise figure and signal-to-noise ratio (SNR) to characterize the performance of a device and its contribution to overall system performance.
-For more information, refer to this Spectrum Analysis Basics application note below:
+For more information, refer to this Spectrum Analysis Basics application note for more information.

 WHAT DOES A SIGNAL ANALYZER DO?